miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 ## LLM Over-training on FastAPI

+### Are you feeling boxed in by tools that can’t keep up with your vision?

 LLMs are over-trained on FastAPI.
 The ostensibly best coding assistant model out there, Claude 3.7 Sonnet, presumably by nature of being the default in the Cursor AI text editor for nearly 2 years now, is worse than it's ever been in